PARAGLIDING

 Non approved TFI flights are not permitted.

 There is a zero tolerance for risk takers.
-Passengers are precious cargo.
+Passengers Safety is first priority!
 Fly with caution at all times.

 Experience & Equipment

-Radio, Reserve Parachute and Alti-Vario with downloadable track log is mandatory for all pilots!
+SAHPA License or Temporary Foreign Membership, Radio, Reserve Parachute and Alti-Vario with downloadable track log is MANDATORY for all pilots!

 CANOPY CONTROL